Gowanus Canal: Stormwater management

-Also in 2017, the New York City government published plans to construct two combined sewer overflow facilities along the canal to help with stormwater management.
+Also in 2017, the New York City government published plans to construct two combined sewer overflow (CSO) treatment facilities along the canal to help with stormwater management.
 The first facility, the "Head End Site", is to be at the very north end of the canal on the eastern bank.
 The facility, located adjacent to an existing manufactured gas plant site, would handle sewage from the Red Hook Watershed, which comprises the land around the canal's western bank and north of the canal's head.
 The second facility, the "Owls Head Site", is to be at Second Avenue and Fifth Street, where the Fourth Street Basin splits off the rest of the canal.
 It would clean the water from the Owls Head watershed, which constitutes the land from the eastern bank to Prospect Park.
 These new facilities are required as part of an agreement between the city and the EPA.
+The Owls Head and Head End CSO facilities were designed by Selldorf Architects.
+The plan also includes a 1.6 acre park next to the Owls Head CSO facility, designed by dlandstudio and Sasaki.

 By February 2019, the EPA and the city disagreed on whether untreated sewage should be stored in tanks or flushed out through a tunnel.
-The EPA wanted to divert the sewage to newly built tanks along the canal, which would be less costly and be complete by 2027.
+The EPA wanted to divert the sewage to two newly built tanks along the canal, which would be less costly and be complete by 2027.
 However, the city has proposed diverting untreated sewage into a new tunnel, which would be more expensive and be finished in 2030.
+In 2021, the EPA ordered the city to construct sewage retention tanks before cleanup began.
+The EPA and the city agreed to the two-tank option, and the city began construction on the larger tank by September 2023 and the smaller tank by March 2024, with completion for both expected by 2029.
+The larger tank was completed in March 2025, six months earlier than scheduled.